mjhea0/bootstrap3/blog_sample.md

     </div>
     ```

 That's it.
-Compare it to the Bootstrap 2 [example](http://getbootstrap.com/2.3.2/examples/marketing-narrow.html).
+Compare this [version](http://www.realpython.com/files/bootstrap3/marketing-narrow-bootstrap3.html) to the Bootstrap 2 [version](http://getbootstrap.com/2.3.2/examples/marketing-narrow.html).
 Similar.
 But flat.

 ## Make it your own

 Let's look at some quick ways that you can customize this example to make it look less "Bootstrappy".

-1. First, add a new stylesheet called `main.css` and add the embeded styles to it.
+1. First, add a new stylesheet called `main.css` and add the embedded styles to it.
 Don't forget to add the new stylesheet to the `head`, just beneath the first stylesheet.
 Also, add the following Google fonts as well as a link to the font awesome styles:

     ```html
     <link href="css/main.css" rel="stylesheet" media="screen">